department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 - You want to make a premium payment

 In some cases, you can also make premium payments over the phone with a debit or credit card.

-## What forms of payment are acceptable?

-**If you make a payment by mail, we only accept:**

-- Checks
-- Money orders
-- Cashier's checks

-**If you make a payment by phone or online, we only accept:**

-- Debit
-- Credit

 ## Army SGLI contact information